 Popular Peony Societies to Join

 Peony enthusiasts can join one of the many societies around the globe dedicated to the education and advancement of this beloved group of flowers.
-The American Peony Society was established in 1903 and provides a number of benefits, as does the Canadian Peony Society.
+The American Peony Society was established in 1903 and provides several benefits, as does the Canadian Peony Society.
 You can also check your local resources for regional groups in your area.

 Growing Peonies FAQs: